Lina Medina

-Lina Marcela Medina de Jurado ([ˈlina meˈðina]; born 23 September 1933) is a Peruvian woman who became the youngest confirmed mother in history when she gave birth on 14 May 1939, aged five years, seven months, and 21 days.
-Based on the medical assessments of her pregnancy, she was less than five years old when she became pregnant, which was possibly due to precocious puberty.
+Lina Marcela Medina de Jurado ([ˈlina meˈðina]; born 23 September 1933) is a Peruvian woman who became the youngest confirmed mother in history when she gave birth to her son Gerardo on 14 May 1939 when she was five years, seven months, and 21 days of age.
+Based on the medical assessments of her pregnancy, she was less than five years old when she became pregnant, which was biologically possible due to precocious puberty.

 Early life and development

 Lina Medina was born in 1933 in Ticrapo, Castrovirreyna Province, Peru, to parents Tiburelo Medina, a silversmith, and Victoria Losea.
 She was one of nine children.

 Her parents took her to a hospital in Pisco at age five due to increasing abdominal size.
 Doctors originally thought she had a tumor but then determined that she was in her seventh month of pregnancy.
-Dr Gerardo Lozada had specialists in Lima confirm the pregnancy.
+Dr. Gerardo Lozada of the Lozada family had specialists in Lima confirm the pregnancy.

 There was widespread interest in the case.
 The San Antonio Light newspaper in Texas reported in its 16 July 1939 edition that a Peruvian obstetrician and midwife association had demanded she be admitted to a national maternity hospital, and quoted reports in the Peruvian paper La Crónica that an American film studio had sent a representative "with authority to offer the sum of $5,000 to benefit the minor" in return for filming rights, but "we know that the offer was rejected".
 The article noted that Lozada had made films of Medina for scientific documentation and had shown them while addressing Peru's National Academy of Medicine.
 Some of the films had fallen into a river on a visit to the girl's hometown, but enough remained to "intrigue the learned savants".